Wolves in Oregon

 Meanwhile, anti-wildlife interests and their political allies pushed over half a dozen bills in Salem aimed at making it easier to kill wolves and undermine wolf recovery.
 Most of the bills were defeated, but a compensation fund and new predator killing fund were approved.

 Wolf hunts in nearby states also threaten the region's fragile recovery.
 When wolves were federally de-listed the region was home to an estimated population of about 1,700 wolves.
 Over 1,000 were killed in the first two seasons alone.

 The large tracts of pristine and unspoiled Wilderness and roadless areas in Northeast Oregon are vital components in the successful recovery of wolves, and other wildlife too.
 The re-appearance of wolves, wolverines, and other endangered wildlife in Oregon further underscores the importance of protecting those roadless areas that remain on public land.

 Oregon Wild and other conservationists generally - if reluctantly - agreed to honor the compromise embodied in the plan.
-Most believed lethal control would be an option of last resort and conservation would be a priority (our original testimony on the plan is here).
+Most believed lethal control would be an option of last resort and conservation would be a priority.

 After the state shot two young wolves in response to the first livestock depredations in over half a century, it was clear the state was willing to address the concerns of the livestock industry by killing wolves.

 In 2010, the plan was reviewed and revised.
 The public process took the better part of a year and demonstrated that support for wolf recovery had grown.
 Over 90 percent of a staggering 20,000 public comments were in favor of stronger protections for Oregon's endangered gray wolves.
 Oregon Wild joined other conservationists and the Oregon public in defending the plan against continued attacks.
 Though the plan survived relatively intact, most of the approved changes made it easier to kill wolves.